 - Primary-Color Champion: OMAC's outfit is largely blue, with some gold and red mixed in.

-Plastic Man (Patrick "Eel" O'Brian)
+Plastic Man (Edward "Eel" O'Brian)

 Reformed petty thief Eel O'Brian got a second lease on life as a flexible former felon working at Batman's side.
 The rubbery shape-shifter is part one-man comedy show, part malleable merchant of justice, doling out wisecracks and hard knocks with haphazard glee.
 And while the call of cash still rings in his ears, the little Batman on his shoulder yells much louder.